 Project StatusThe firming project reached a major milestone when the Grand County Board of County Commissioners approved a 1041 permit and several related agreements in late 2012.

 The permit and agreements create a package that greatly exceeds the project's required mitigation by providing significant voluntary benefits, including improvements to the Colorado River, additional water supply for West Slope water providers, and long-term commitments to Grand Lake and the Colorado River.

 The U.S. Bureau of Reclamation released the project's Final Environmental Impact Statement, which outlines mitigation for impacts, in 2011.
-Reclamation is expected to release a final decision in late 2014, when other required approvals are also anticipated.
+On Dec.
+19, 2014, Reclamation signed the project's long-anticipated Record of Decision at Northern Water's headqurters in Berthoud.

-The Need The Windy Gap Firming Project would benefit 10 cities, two water districts and a power provider.
+The Windy Gap Firming Project would benefit 10 cities, two water districts and a power provider.
 Northern Water's Municipal Subdistrict is coordinating the permitting process for these residential providers, who face a serious lack of water supply as the region continues to grow.
-Although participants continue to increase water conservation measures, conservation alone cannot meet projected demands.
+Although participants continue to increase water conservation measures

 Map shows the locations of the 13 participants in the Windy Gap Firming Project.